DavidLMS/aphra/README.md

 2. Edit `config.toml` to add your [OpenRouter](https://openrouter.ai) API key and desired model names.

+After configuring the `config.toml` file, you can either:

+- **Use 🌐💬 Aphra directly in the current directory** of the repository (as explained in the [Usage section](#usage)), or
+- **Proceed with the installation** in the next section to make 🌐💬 Aphra accessible from any script on your system.

+> **Note:** If you choose to proceed with the installation, remember to move the `config.toml` file to the location of the script using 🌐💬 Aphra, or specify its path directly when calling the function.

 ### Installation

 #### Option 1: Install Locally with `pip`